BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/convolution.md

 $$y_3[k] = y_1[k] \cdot y_2[k].$$

 The convolution is defined very differently.
-The idea is to mirrow the second function and to compute the weighted sum of a sliding window.
+The idea is to mirror the second function and to compute the weighted sum of a sliding window.

 ```{figure} ../../../figs/sounddesign/math/array_conv-dark.png
 ---